2008 United Nations Climate Change Conference: History of climate change

 The levels of carbon dioxide and other greenhouse gases have increased dramatically since the late 19th century.
 Until the late 1970s, scientists were unable to determine to what degree human behavior contributed to the increase in greenhouse gases.
 However, since then, scientists have recognized that the Earth is unable to dispose of the increasing levels of carbon dioxide naturally through the carbon cycle.
-As a result, excessive levels of carbon dioxide trap heat in the earth's atmosphere and cause global warming.
-The global warming of the earth's surface creates climate change that affects humans in a variety of ways, including: the melting of polar ice caps, increasing sea levels, droughts, storms, and floods.
+As a result, excessive levels of carbon dioxide trap heat in the Earth's atmosphere and cause global warming.
+The global warming of the Earth's surface creates climate change that affects humans in a variety of ways, including: the melting of polar ice caps, increasing sea levels, droughts, storms, and floods.

-Previous Climate Change Action
+Previous climate change action

 The first World Climate Conference was held by the World Meteorological Organization (WMO) in 1979 in Geneva, Switzerland.
 The conference established that "continued expansion of man's activities on earth may cause significant extended regional and even global changes of climate".
 The WMO created the Intergovernmental Panel on Climate Change (IPCC) in 1988 to provide a source of "objective information" on global climate change.
 Then in 1992, 154 nations signed the United Nations Framework Convention on Climate Change (FCCC), which aimed to reduce emission levels in industrialized nations.
 The FCCC is a set of principles and does not legally bind a country to specific standards.
 Primarily, the FCCC seeks to "establish a set of principles, norms, and goals" amongst nations.
 In 1997, 159 nations signed the Kyoto Protocol.
 The Kyoto Protocol carries a legal obligation for nations to uphold specific standards in the reduction of greenhouse gases and emissions.
 The Kyoto Protocol defines countries as being "Annex 1 parties" or "non-Annex 1 parties".
 Annex 1 parties are industrialized nations while non-Annex 1 refers to developing nations.